cityos-work/cityos-dev/index.md

 It is a modular system that can be used to build a new digital platform or to extend an existing one.

+A digital city can address any kind of community, from a small group of friends to a large city and its citizens.

+There are 2 layers in the CityOS framework:
+- the **virtual city** layer and
+- the **smart city** layer.